devtail/jenkins-as-code/README.md

 </p>

 This repository contains a Jenkins-as-Code approach.
-Everything is tested and running with Jenkins `2.164.1` on minikube `v1.0.0`.
+Everything is tested and running with Jenkins `2.164.3` on minikube `v1.0.0`.
 The setup is based on docker, helm and git so it can be easily applied in different infrastructures.
 Plugins and minimum setup are pre-baked inside a docker image.
 A configuration and seeding pipeline provisions Jenkins with configuration code from a central git repository.
 Configuration includes: agents on demand (with terraform), slack, github, github-oauth, security settings, theming, ...

 ## Running locally

-This setup is tested with:

-- minikube `v1.0.0`
-- helm `2.13.1`

 The following files with your secrets have to be created to run this prototype: